 Opportunities to Participate

-Alexandria Archaeology Summer Camp will run from July 15 -19, 2013.
-Applications are now online!
+Summer Camp 2015 will take place from July 20 - 24, 2015.
 This popular program provides an opportunity for 12-15 year olds to work on a real archaeological dig.
-See photos of the 2012 camp on the Alexandria Archaeology Museum's Facebook page.
+Read our 2013

 Civil War Sesquicentennial Events and Information

-- Bike Trail: Alexandria Civil War Defenses of Washington Bike Trail.
-To mark the Civil War Sesquicentennial, Alexandria, surrounding jourisdictions and the National Park Service created the the Civil War Defenses of Washington Bike Trail.
+.
+To mark the Civil War Sesquicentennial, Alexandria, surrounding jurisdictions and the National Park Service created the the Civil War Defenses of Washington Bike Trail.
 A map, cue sheet and information on Civil War sites are provided for self-guided bike rides.